slikts/ecmaquery/README.md

 # ecmaQuery

-ecmaQuery is an attempt at a 'clean' implementation of jQuery's API for modern environments.
+ecmaQuery is an attempt at a minimalistic implementation of jQuery's API for modern environments.

 ### Principles

-  * Strictly rely on standard APIs
+  * Always defer to standard methods
   * Avoid any code targeting cross-browser quirks

-  * Always defer to standard methods
-  * Any legacy support should be provided by polyfills
+Missing native support can be addressed with polyfills like [es5-shim](https://github.com/es-shims/es5-shim).
+The benefit of this approach is less code and increased readibility of the main library, and improved performance in modern environments.

 ## Standards used